 Specialists called gastroenterologists typically create a treatment plan for chronic acid reflux and GERD.
 But that plan may not include tips on protecting your teeth.
 If you have acid reflux regularly, here are some tips for preventing acid reflux damage to your teeth:

-• Chew sugar-free gum – This can stimulate your saliva glands and freshens your breath.
+- Chew sugar-free gum – This can stimulate your saliva glands and freshen your breath.
 Saliva protects your teeth and helps wash away the harmful acids that enter your mouth when you have acid reflux or GERD.

-• Tell your dentist – If your dentist doesn’t know you have chronic acid reflux, make sure to tell them.
-They can help you come up with a treatment plan to protect your chompers, limiting acid reflux damage to your teeth with specific toothpastes, rinses, and more.
+- Tell your dentist – If your dentist doesn’t know you have chronic acid reflux, make sure to tell them.
+They can help you come up with a treatment plan to protect your chompers, limiting acid reflux damage to your teeth with specific toothpaste, rinses, and more.